LINEAR IgA DISEASE

 Can it be cured?

-Treatment suppresses Linear IgA disease but does not cure it.
-However, in the majority of patients the disease tends to eventually resolve.
+Treatment suppresses linear IgA disease but does not cure it.
+However, in the majority of patients the disease tends to eventually resolve after years.
+If it has been caused by medication, stopping the drug usually clears it up.
 Skin lesions tend to heal without leaving permanent scars.
 However, ulcers in the eyes, mouth or genital region can leave scars or cause permanent damage.

 How can it be treated?

 Treatment choice depends on the severity of the disease.
+Mild disease can be treated with topical steroids alone.
 Most patients with linear IgA disease do well with tablets such as dapsone.
-Other medications such as sulphonamides, steroids, ciclosporin, mycophenolate mofetil and colchicine may be used.
-Oral antibiotics such as tetracyclines, or erythromycin have also been used.
+Other medications such as sulphonamides, steroids, ciclosporin, mycophenolate mofetil, intravenous immunoglobulins (IVIg) and colchicine may be used.
+Oral antibiotics such as tetracyclines, or erythromycin have also been used and can be very helpful especially in children.

 Self care (What can I do)?